Summer ushers in a whirlwind of camps with laughter and songs echoing through the trees.

 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

-This Summer Camp Counselor position is open until filled, so we encourage you to apply as early as possible.
+Summer Camp Counselor positions are open until filled, so we encourage you to apply as early as possible!
 Only complete applications will be reviewed.

-- A cover letter that explains your interest in working as a Summer Camp Counselor at Schoolhouse of Wonder (maximum one page)
+- A cover letter that explains your interest in working as a Counselor at Schoolhouse of Wonder (maximum one page).
+Please include your email and phone number.

 Current certification in CPR and First Aid and a successful background check are required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references.